sasszz/bootcampCountdownClock/README.md

-This is a repository to practice merging.
+This is a repository to practice Project Management on GitHub and Jira.

-Countdown Clock to Graduation Date that has a changing background and quotes.
+The project is a Countdown Clock to Graduation Date that has a changing background and quotes.

 --> Countdown Clock
 --> Randomized array of high resolution wallpapers